 Paul Murnaghan works with the substance of belief.
 Each action explores fragmentary points of intersection between the spiritual, scientific and psychological.
 Content is gathered through a multitude of experiments, projects and utopian quests.
-The results of these are often of an ethereal nature whilst others develop as moving image, sound and installation.
+The results of these are often of an ethereal nature whilst others develop as moving image, sound, music and installation.
 Murnaghan’s projects rarely happen without other people and the generosity of exchange.
 Recent works consider an aesthetic of emphatic certainty and frequently attempt to re-inhabit thinking that has lost contemporary credibility.

 Murnaghan's projects often take the form of invitations.
 In Memorious

 (2006), the invitation was an advertisement, in which the artist offered